-Looking for Individualized Education Program Lakeside, MI near Lakeside, MI?
+Individualized Education Program Lakeside, MI for the Lakeside, MI area.

 Individualized Education Program (IEP)

 At Cleary/Fowler, we help students with disabilities get access to appropriate and effective special education programs.

 Before 1975, children with disabilities were routinely excluded from public school.

 Schools used a variety of excuses to justify excluding disabled children--they had behavior problems, they were unteachable, or they required a "special class" that the school was unable (or unwilling) to provide.
 The result was that thousands of children with real or perceived disabilities never received any education, due to unilateral decisions made by school administrators.

 Take, for example, the infamous case of Peter Mills, who at 12 years old had been excluded from public school since the age of 8 because he was deemed a "behavior problem" by the school's principal.

 The 1975 passage of the Education of All Handicapped Children Act (later renamed the Individuals with Disabilities Education Act, or IDEA) changed everything.
 The IDEA created a framework of educational rights for disabled children and their parents.
 For the first time, schools were required to screen children for disabilities, educate children with disabilities, include parents in the entire process, and allow parents to appeal improper decisions made by the school.

 The cornerstone of the IDEA is its requirement that schools provide a